Docket vs Qualified vs Drift: Three Approaches to Inbound Conversion and Sales Discovery

 This comparison becomes clearer when you stop thinking about "three chat tools" and start thinking about two architectural models.

-Drift is built around deterministic playbooks and routing logic.
-Conversations follow defined paths designed to qualify, route, and book meetings predictably.
+Drift was built around deterministic playbooks and routing logic.
+Conversations followed defined paths designed to qualify, route, and book meetings predictably.
+This model worked well when inbound interactions were relatively consistent and control was the priority.

 Qualified: AI SDR for inbound conversion